Controller-approved source entry - pending batch clinical review Bovine Infectious Manual review pendingFood animal caution

 BVD or PI-herd problem

-Think test for PI animals, control movement, protect replacements, review vaccination, and avoid leaving the reservoir in place.
+Test for PI animals with appropriate antigen/PCR strategy, control movement, protect replacements, review vaccination, and avoid leaving the reservoir in place.

 Johne chronic wasting pattern